danielmsimuko/03-terraform/studynotes/00_azure_terraform.md

 `terraform fmt` -  which means terraform format.
 This will ensure unity within the terraform code and any errors will be picked up at this point.

+if successful at this stage you should see:

 ```
 daniel@NT2201LB:~/terraform$ terraform fmt
 main_azure.tf